aaronguostudio/learn-aws/a-cloud-guru/solutions-architect-associate/03-IAM-and-S3/iam-and-s3.md

 # Identity Access Management
 - IAM is universal.
 It does not apply to regions
+- Power User
-- Provides full access to AWS services and resources, but does not allow management of Users and groups.
+  - Provides full access to AWS services and resources, but does not allow management of Users and groups
-- IAM integrates with existing active directory account allowing single sign-on.
+- IAM integrates with existing active directory account allowing single sign-on
 - No biometric authentication

 # S3 Intro
 - Object-based
 - Files can be from 0 Bytes to 5TB
-- By default, you can create up to 100 buckets in each of your AWS accounts.
+- By default, you can create up to 100 buckets in each of your AWS accounts
 - How does data consistency work for S3 ?
   - Read after Write consistency for PUTS of new objects
   - Eventual Consistency for overwrite PUTS and DELETES